 High on local food and culture, Macau has a rich gastronomic vibe.
-But continental breakfasts may not be super easy to find in Macau.
+But a continental breakfast in Macau may not be super easy to find.
 Fortunately, there are some hidden gems around town to start the day with power breakfast of tasty, fresh bread toast, fresh juice and, of course, well-brewed coffee.

 So make the most of the sunshine and head out for a leisurely brunch or breakfast session with your lovelies, at one of our favorites.